jackmedda/C-Fairness-RecSys/reproducibility_study/Ekstrand et al/.github/README.md

 Nothing relevant to be mentioned.

 # Citation
-Ekstrand, M.D., Tian, M., Azpiazu, I.M., Ekstrand, J.D., Anuyah, O., McNeill,D., Pera, M.S.: All the cool kids, how do they fit in?: Popularity and demographicbiases in recommender evaluation and effectiveness.
+Ekstrand, M.D., Tian, M., Azpiazu, I.M., Ekstrand, J.D., Anuyah, O., McNeill,D., Pera, M.S.: All the cool kids, how do they fit in?: Popularity and demographic biases in recommender evaluation and effectiveness.
 In: Friedler, S.A., Wilson, C.(eds.)
 Conference on Fairness, Accountability and Transparency, FAT 2018, 23-24 February 2018, New York, NY, USA.
 Proceedings of Machine Learning Re-search, vol. 81, pp. 172–186.
 PMLR (2018), http://proceedings.mlr.press/v81/ekstrand18b.html